DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-08-gathering-school-direct-contact-details-from-higher-education-institutions.md

 Dear Andrew

-Some teacher training courses accredited by Southport University are not available through GOV.​UK.
+Some teacher training courses accredited by Southport University are not available through GOV.UK.

 This is because each School Direct partner needs to set up an online account before their courses become available.